Note: This article was fashioned with regard to the periphery of what Christianity (Christendom) believes and teaches about the name of God.

 I know that this article will offend a lot of people.
 To offend is not my intent.
-My intent is to challenge what has been presented as truth about God and Christ.
+My intent is to challenge what has been presented as the truth about God and Christ.
 I believe the so-called believing world is wrong.

-It is interesting that know one has been able to challenge what I write.
-Instead, they detour, they drag a Red-Herring, and make it personal by attacking me and making me the subject of discussion.
+It is interesting that no one has been able to challenge what I write.
+Instead, they detour, drag a Red-Herring, and make it personal by attacking me and making me the subject of discussion.
 I thoroughly get it.
 When I was first a “Born-Again Christian” and then later a Jehovah’s Witness, I took offense when others questioned and challenged my belief set.
 It was an emotional and personal thing.
 However, emotionalism does not trump truth.

 Jesus was condemned and put to death because he challenged the established religious authority of his day and his mission was to do the will of the One who sent him.
 I feel the same way.

 “Let God be true, and every human being a liar.”
 (Romans 3:4)

 I will tell you what this is at the end of the article.